In the UK all qualifications range from entry level to PhDs at level eight.

-They are the main general qualifications taken by 16 year olds and are used as entry qualifications for jobs, further study or training.
+GCSEs are the main general qualifications taken by 16 year olds, usually in full-time education.
+They are designed to give you the essential skills for everyday life and are used as entry qualifications to jobs, further learning or training.

 AS and A Levels

-AS and A levels are the main general qualifications at Level 3 and are available in a wide range of academic and vocational subjects.
+AS and A levels are the main general qualifications at Level 3 and are usually taken at age 16 to 19.
+They are available in a wide range of academic and vocational subjects.

 A level grades

-Common features in Wales, England and Northern Ireland:
+Common features of A levels in Wales, England and Northern Ireland inlcude:

 - Grades A - E for AS levels

 - The amount of work in AS levels is approximately half that of the full A level